 Avoid using “*” in production dependency:

-In your package.json file, you can specify a version to use or keep ‘*’ to have the latest version always.
-It’s a good way to have all of your packages updated to their latest version, which might have several improvements, bug fixes, and new features included.
-But this makes sense as long as you are working only in development mode and the product isn’t in production yet.
+In your package.json file, you can specify a version to use or keep ‘*’ to always have the latest version.
+This is a good way to update all of your packages to their latest version, which might include several improvements, bug fixes, and new features.
+But this makes sense only as long as you are working only in development mode and the product isn’t in production yet.
 You can fix it if any compatibility occurs.

-However, in a production environment, it’s very, very risky to have such a notation for dependencies.
-You never know which package gonna break when, and it could cause crashing your app too!
-So, use it in the earlier stage of development, but switch to a specific version-based dependency as soon as the product becomes in a major deployment stage.
+However, in a production environment, having such a notation for dependencies is very risky.
+You never know which package will break when, and it could crash your app, too!
+So, use it in the earlier stage of development, but switch to a specific version-based dependency as soon as the product enters a major deployment stage.

 Asynchronous looping:

 This is not a completed post.
-Rather, it supposes to be an ongoing list of small tips for beginners.
+Instead, it is supposed to be an ongoing list of small tips for beginners.
 If you have something to add, write it in the comments!
 Happy coding 🙂

 This is a nice work, (Y)